jdsteinbach/jdsteinbach.github.io/posts/2014-10-21-cheatsheet-css-font-face-declarations.md

 ## .woff covers nearly everything

 According to caniuse, we’ve got [83% global browser support for .woff files (86% in the US)][1].
 That’s pretty good.
-If you’re viewing webfonts as a progressive enhancement, you’d probably have good reason to quit stop with just .woff files:
+If you’re viewing webfonts as a progressive enhancement, you’d probably have good reason to stop with just .woff files:

 ~~~css
 @font-face {